Directed by: Kang Je-gyu || Produced by: Byeon Moo-rim, Lee Kwan-hak

 Running Time: 125 minutes

-In many ways, Shiri may turn off Korean-cinema die-hards given these numerous and obvious non-Korean homages.
+In many ways, Shiri may turn off contemporary Korean-cinema die-hards given these numerous and obvious non-Korean homages.
 Though the story hits close to home for any Korean (the spy-narrative concerns North Korean terrorists and reunification), everything about the direction and action cinematography feels Westernized, and if not that, it recalls John Woo.
 Shiri came out in a time when the new millennium Korean cinema hadn’t quite solidified yet (it was 1999 after all…).
 This was just the start of Korean cinema coming into its own in the modern age.

-With that in mind, Shiri’s script is not as polished as many of Park’s, Bong’s, or other later directors’ films would be, nor is its direction particularly patient.
-Shiri means to pay homage to American “high-octane” thrillers like Point Break (1991) and Speed (1994), and even ’80’s pictures like Die Hard (1988) to a lesser extent, and it does so with great passion and extreme prejudice.
+With that in mind, Shiri’s script is not as polished as many of Park’s, Bong’s, or other later Korean directors’ films would be, nor is its direction especially patient.
+Shiri means to pay homage to American “high-octane” thrillers like Point Break (1991) and Speed (1994), and even 1980s pictures like Die Hard (1988) to a lesser extent, and it does so with great passion and extreme prejudice.
 To that end, just because it feels more than a little Americanized doesn’t mean it’s bad or artistically compromised in any sense of the word.
 Shiri is incredibly fun and very, very action-packed.
 The gunshots are loud as hell (a nod to Michael Mann’s Heat perhaps?) and the characters’ passions are even louder.
 The characters themselves are merely stock archetypes and you can see the plot twists coming a mile away, but who cares when these characters and their spy-adventure is this much fun?

 The narrative follows a diabolical North Korean plot to bomb several locations throughout Seoul and push the two Korean states into full-scale war.
 Working against them are our heroes Han Suk-kyu and, of course, now prolific veteran Song Kang-ho.
 American viewers will recognize later LOST (2004-2010) alumna Yunjin Kim, who plays a pivotal role on both sides of the conflict (I’ll give you three guesses what that is) and Choi Min-sik from Oldboy plays the lead bad.
 What’s great about this setup and the chaos that ensues is how pitch-perfect all these character archetypes and melodrama are.
 The ending is extremely emotional.
-Shiri is very formulaic and predictable, but it follows that formula to a “T” and executes its action-packed plot with intense, frenetic direction.
+Shiri may be formulaic and predictable, but it follows that formula to a “T” and executes its action-packed plot with intense, frenetic direction.

 In fact, that frenetic camerawork may be the worse part of this otherwise fantastic movie.
-In what may have been a forerunner of the modern American shaky-cam craze, of which only Paul Greengrass has mastered, Shiri shakes the absolute shit out of the camera whenever the action gets going.
+In what may have been a forerunner of the modern American shaky-cam craze, a technique only Paul Greengrass has mastered, Shiri shakes the absolute shit out of the camera whenever the action gets going.
 Sometimes its appropriate and capitalizes on the violence’s intensity a la Greengrass, but most of the time, not really.
 So much of the action in Shiri is amazing and incredibly violent, but it’s oftentimes frustrating because one can barely see what’s going on when the cameras won’t fucking stay still!

 Other than that and the predictable but acceptable plot twists, Shiri is a blast to watch.
 Unfortunately Song isn’t used too much in favor of the Choi, Han, and Yunjin triangle, but each character plays a role in driving the plot forward and everyone’s death or violent actions have weight.
 Shiri isn’t the same beast as your modern Korean thriller, but I argue that’s not a bad thing at all in this case.
 Shiri channel’s vintage American action thrills and John Woo-esque intensity with a distinctly Korean narrative for great results.
 I can’t recommend an action movie much more.